gruz/multi-tenancy-voyager-tries/README.md

 composer require "hyn/multi-tenant:5.3.*"
 php artisan vendor:publish --tag=tenancy

 ## Allow auto deleting tenant folders on tenant delete in `config/tenancy.php`.
 Optional.
 ## You should read the file carefully and realize which options it has.
 sed -i "s/'auto-delete-tenant-directory' => false/'auto-delete-tenant-directory' => true/g" ./config/tenancy.php

-# Edit .env file and change APP_URL to our system URL (the main web-site URL).
+# Edit .env file and change APP_URL to our system domain URL (the main web-site URL).
 Optional.
 # We will set the system domain respected by multitenance in our database, not in the .env file.
 SYSTEM_FQDN="voyager.test"
 APP_URL="http://"$SYSTEM_FQDN;
 sed -i "s|APP_URL=http:\/\/localhost|APP_URL=${APP_URL}|g" .env

 ## Append to your laravel .env file with the following options.
-Remember
+Optional.
 echo '' >> .env
 echo '# Laravel-tenancy config' >> .env
 echo 'TENANCY_DATABASE_AUTO_DELETE=true' >> .env